aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ### Customize Email Invite

-When you create a new user in the Performance Dashboard Amazon Cognito user pool, Cognito will send an email to invite that user to login to Performance Dashboard.
+When you create a new user in the Performance Dashboard on AWS Amazon Cognito user pool, Cognito will send an email to invite that user to login to PDoA.
 A default invite email template is provided, which you can customize to suit your organization.
 You can customize the email template before you install PDoA, or after you have installed PDoA.

 #### Pre installation